singhrishabhj/Markify/README.md

 - User-friendly interface for fast and efficient conversions
 - Customizable settings to tailor the output to your needs

-Additionally, the Markify repository includes a dedicated section with educational resources to help users learn and master Markdown.
+Additionally, the SwiftMarkify repository includes a dedicated section with educational resources to help users learn and master Markdown.
 Explore guides, tutorials, and examples to enhance your Markdown skills alongside using Markify.